-- Casting is vital.
-Without the right voice talent, you’ll waste a lot of time and money.
+- Without the right voice talent, you’ll waste a lot of time and money.
 For this, you’ll need to really understand the ad’s tone.
 Not only do you want the voice to grab attention, but it must also be believable and resonate with your audience.

-Knowing how vital radio commercials still are for your business, isn’t it time you start creating them?
+Knowing how vital a radio commercial is for your business, isn’t it time you start creating them?
 When you’re ready, go ahead and contact us.
 We’re here to help!